The Gliks’ Challah

 Preparation

-Step 2: Add into the mixture all remaining ingredients except the flour and one of the eggs.
+Step 2: Add all the remaining ingredients into the mixture except for the flour and one of the eggs.
 The last egg is for the egg wash after shaping the Challot.

 Step 3: Gradually add in the flour and stir it into the mixture until it becomes too difficult to stir by hand.
-At this point, take the dough and put it on a flat floured surface.
+At this point, take out the dough and put it on a flat floured surface.
 Continue adding flour and kneading the dough.
 There is no exact measurement of flour that we use.
-Try to add enough flour so that the dough can be comfortably kneaded without being too sticky, while kneading for around 5 minutes, without adding too much flour so that the dough becomes hard and heavy.
+Try to add enough flour so that the dough can be comfortably kneaded without being too sticky.
+Knead for around 5 minutes, without adding too much flour so that the dough becomes hard and heavy.

-Step 4: Leave the dough to rise, covered by a wet cloth, until doubled in size (the time that this takes varies based on the weather and time of year).
+Step 4: Let the dough rise, covered by a wet cloth, until doubled in size (the time that this takes varies based on the weather and time of year).

-Step 5: Prepare a flat floured surface and a baking pan lined with baking paper.
+Step 5: Prepare a flat, floured surface and a baking pan lined with baking paper.
 Divide the dough into two sections.
-Now braid each section.
+Braid each section.
 After braiding the dough, beat the last egg, and brush it over both braids.
-If you wish, you can sprinkle sesame seeds or other toppings of your choice on to the bread.
-Once you are done, turn the oven on to 180 degrees Celsius.
+If you wish, sprinkle sesame seeds or other toppings of your choice onto the bread.
+Once you are done, turn on the oven to 180 degrees Celsius.

-Step 6: When the oven has reached the acquired heat, bake the bread for 35 minutes.
-It is recommended to cover the Challot with foil once they start browning, if you want a softer bread.
+Step 6: When the oven has reached the desired heat, bake the bread for 35 minutes.
+If you want a softer bread, it is recommended to cover the Challot with foil once they start browning.

 Leave a Comment